top of page

 The Red Island

-Despite millions of dollars in conservation aid directed to Madagascar, its forests continue to be overexploited, species continue to go extinct, and Madagascar remains a global conservation priority.
-New approaches to conserve Madagascar's unique plants and animals are needed and must address the economic development and food security of the Malagasy people, a vibrant mix of Indonesian, Persian and African cultures.
+New approaches to conserve Madagascar's unique plants and animals are needed and must address the economic development and food security of the Malagasy people, who are a vibrant mix of Indonesian, Persian and African cultures.

 bottom of page